-We’re running our Diversity in Advertising competition again this year, in partnership with the Mayor of London 🏆🏅
+This year we ran our Diversity in Advertising competition again, in partnership with the Mayor of London 🏆🏅

 In 2018, together with City Hall, we launched the inaugural Diversity in Advertising competition focusing on challenging attitudes around gender inequality and particularly the representation of women.
 In 2019 we asked entrants to submit campaigns which featured authentic representations of London’s Black, Asian or Minority Ethnic communities.

-Following the success of these competitions, we are now asking for a campaign that challenges ageism in advertising, based within our diverse London community. 🏙 We are looking for ideas that genuinely market a product, or brand, while portraying our older community members beyond typical stereotypes.
+Following the success of these competitions, we asked for a campaign that challenges ageism in advertising, based within our diverse London community 🏙.
+We were looking for ideas that genuinely market a product, or brand, while portraying our older community members beyond typical stereotypes.

 The emphasis of the campaign is to be genuine and credible, while challenging stereotypes and is more about authenticity and depth than simplistic representation.